panpf/sketch/docs/wiki/transformation.md

 > [!TIP]
 > 1. [Transformation] does not support animated graphics.
 Please use the animatedTransformation()
      function for animated image.
-> 2. When using RoundedCornersTransformation, please use it with 'resizePrecision(
+> 2. When using RoundedCornersTransformation, please use it with 'precision(Precision.EXACTLY)',
-     Precision.EXACTLY)', because if the original image size is the same as When the resize size is inconsistent, the final fillet will be scaled during display, resulting in the fillet size being inconsistent with expectations.
+     because if the original image size is the same as When the resize size is inconsistent, the final fillet will be scaled during display, resulting in the fillet size being inconsistent with expectations.

 ### Configure